Eschatologue/CM_wiki/docs/class/barbarian/storm-herald.md

 ***Desert.*** All other creatures within the Emanation take :dmg-fire: Fire damage equal to 1d4 plus your Rage Damage bonus.

 ***Sea.*** You choose one other creature you can see within the Emanation.
 It must make a Dexterity save.
-On a failure, it takes :dmg-lightning: Lightning damage equal to 1d6 plus your Strength modifier and half as much on a successful save.
+On a failure, it takes :dmg-lgtn: Lightning damage equal to 1d6 plus your Strength modifier and half as much on a successful save.
 This damage increases by 1d6 at level 10, level 15, and at level 20.

 ***Tundra.*** Each creature of your choice within the Emanation gains Temporary Hit Points equal to 1d4 plus your Rage Damage bonus, which last until your Rage ends.